Leomelonseeds/MissileWars/README.md

 * **Sentinel** - A defense specialist, with sturdy missiles and utility items like the torpedo and obsidian shield.
 * **Architect** - If constructing infrastructure is your thing, the special missiles, shields, platforms, and leaves offered by this deck will suit your playstyle.

-Each deck can be upgraded and customized to your liking, with up to 3 presets available, and by default 18 skillpoints per preset.
+Each deck can be upgraded and customized to your liking, with up to 3 custom presets available, and by default 18 skillpoints per preset.
 Change the power of your missiles, the defensive capability of your utility items, the level of your enchantments, and add passives that change your gameplay and rng.
 The possibilities are pretty much endless.

 Hours have been spent balancing each item and passive.
 Any build you can come up with may be just as viable as the next.
 Counter strong builds with ones of your own, and find strategies to master the use of each deck.
 ![image](https://user-images.githubusercontent.com/17891302/172035160-7b004f57-35cc-4ee4-a233-d24430ca11f5.png)